rbdannenberg/arco/doc/design.md

      object is freed through garbage collection.
 (Discussed later).

 Sending a "free" object does *not* necessarily free the Ugen, since other Ugens may use it as their input.
-Therefore, the client is not immediately free to reuse an id.
-The id becomes reusable only after the Ugen is freed.
-(This is why we said "the id is considered to be part of the Ugen.")
-To reclaim and reuse ids, the Arco server will send messages containing freed ids to the client, which can then put the ids back on a free list.
+However, the client is then immediately free to reuse an id.

 In the simplest case, a tree of unit generators is created by the client, which frees all but its reference ID to the output (Ugen at